peoray/v3/content/posts/using-concurrently/index.md

 ---
-title: 'How to Run Multiple NPM Scripts Using concurrently'
+title: 'How to Run Multiple NPM Scripts Using Concurrently'
 description: 'How to use concurrently to run multiple npm scripts with a single script'
 date: 2019-06-12T12:50:03+01:00
 published: true